rethinking-graph-language-evals/CLEGR/README.md

 ### TODO
 - [ ] Add `requirements.txt`
-- [ ] Add CLEGR data for downloads

 ## Dataset Generation

 The core of this repository is the ability to generate complex graph-language based question answering (GQA) datasets.
 The generation process is highly customizable.
 Much of the code is taken from the [CLEVR Graph Repo](https://github.com/Octavian-ai/clevr-graph) with much appreciation.

+Our generated dataset is available on the following link - [HF CLEGR Dataset](https://huggingface.co/datasets/tenseisoham/CLEGR/tree/main)

 ### Generating the CLEGR Dataset